Squid

 Periodically (roughly every 11 Earth-months), males produce eggs inside their sac (see definitions of male and female for Proxima b animals here).
 Once they have eggs ready to fertilize, males release a scent which is easily recognized by females.
 When a female approaches, driven by the male’s scent, both individuals mate, which consists of exchanging eggs from the male’s sac to the female’s sac.
 At this stage, eggs are covered in a soft membrane.
 The female sac is filled with sulfuric acid containing fertilizing cells, which are absorbed by the egg’s membrane, resulting in fertilization.
 One an egg is fertilized, it hardens it’s membrane, transforming it into a shell in a process that lasts 20 to 22 Earth-hours.

 In the meantime, the male has been looking for a nesting place, usually a cave or a concealed area within vegetation.
 Once a nesting place is found, the female lays their eggs, and both parents begin taking turns to look after the nest and hunt for food, ensuring the nest is never left without supervision.
-Nests are often spotted and attacked by Scorpions, and Squid will fight to the death to protect it.
+Nests are often spotted and attacked by other predators, and Squid will fight to the death to protect it.
 This process continues after eggs hatch, and Squid cubs are born, and until they are old enough to leave the nest.
 When the hunting partner finds prey, it returns to the nest with a fresh kill and shares it with the other partner and their cubs.
 As cubs grow, their hunting instinct develops further and further.
 Eventually, vibrations or smell emitted by prey causes them to leave their nest to hunt for themselves, never to return.
 Once the last cub leaves, its parents also part ways to continue their solitary lives.

 Occasionally, during mating season, two females are attracted by the same male.
 Instead of fighting for dominance (commonly found in other Proxima b species and Earth animals), both female Squid mate with the male and the trio goes on to raise their combined cubs.